JonPSmith/MultiProgPackTool/README.md

 The `-t:` command allows you to override any tools setting in the `<toolSettings>` part of the `MultiProjPack.xml` settings file, e.g.

 `-t:ExcludeProjects=Test,AnotherProject`

+# Updating the MultiProjPack dotnet tool

+The MultiProjPack dotnet dotnet tool uses .NET target framework, which means at some time the MultiProjPack won't won't work when the MultiProjPack's current .NET isn't supported.
+This happend in 2025 and I have forgot how to do it!
+It took a long time, and help from fellews

 [END]